-- If your child is not able to pass the stool
+- If your child is not able to pass stool.

-- If your child is less than three months of age and has diarrhoea
+- If your child is less than 3 months of age and has diarrhoea.

-- If your child is feeling pain while urinating
+- If your child is experiencing pain while urinating.

-- If your child is undergoing the treatment for cancer
+- If your child is undergoing treatment for cancer.

-There are many reasons that may cause stomach ache in your child.
-If you notice that the stomach pain is persistent and does not go away with home remedies, or you notice any worrisome symptoms, it is advised to seek immediate medical help.
+There are many reasons for stomach aches in children.
+If you notice that the stomach pain is persistent, does not go away with home remedies, or is accompanied by any worrisome symptoms, it is advised that you seek immediate medical help.